brandontrabucco/off-policy/README.md

 ## Efficiency

-From my experiments, it takes roughly three hours for the framework to reach three million training steps on the Ant-v2 MuJoCo environment.
+From my experiments, it takes roughly three hours for the framework to reach one million training steps on the Ant-v2 MuJoCo environment.
 This number was found by training a single agent on a Titan RTX GPU.